Fire (Ohio Players song)

 "Fire" is a song by R&B/funk band Ohio Players.
-The song was the opening track from the album of the same name and hit No. 1 on both the Billboard Hot 100 and the Hot Soul Singles chart in early 1975.
+It was the opening track from the album of the same name and hit No. 1 on both the Billboard Hot 100 and the Hot Soul Singles chart in early 1975.
 It spent two weeks atop the soul chart.
 "Fire" was the Ohio Players' only entry on the new disco/dance chart, where it peaked at No. 10.
-The song is considered to be the band's signature song along with "Love Rollercoaster".
+The song is considered to be the band's signature one, along with "Love Rollercoaster".

 Background

-The song was recorded at Mercury Records' Chicago-based studio.
-While performing it in California, the band let Stevie Wonder hear the basic track for the song and he predicted that it would become a big hit.
+The song was recorded at Paragon Studios Chicago.
+While performing in California, the band let Stevie Wonder hear the basic track and he predicted that it would become a big hit.
 The song is noted for its sound of a siren recorded from a fire truck, heard at the beginning, as well as in the instrumental break in the middle.
 The edited version avoided much of the repetition of the music.
 The composer of Wild Cherry's hit song "Play That Funky Music" has indicated that "Fire" was the inspiration.